wljjlu/p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to learn how to use the Python API to control the agent.
+Follow the instructions in `Navigation.ipynb` and run each cell.